ripmarkus/whoknows_ripmarkus/documentation/reports/mandatory-2/mandatory-2.md

 We have a vast amount of documentation, served as a deployment on Github Pages, meaning that everyone can at any given time read well formatted documentation on the application and team.

+We built real habits around shared ownership, transparency, and continuous delivery, but the gaps are mostly cultural and not technical.
+Reviews that approve without reading, fixes pushed to production to verify, metrics that confirm the system is alive but say nothing about whether it is useful.
+We have learnt that DevOps is a direction and that it takes time to align with the tracks properly.

 # Software Quality